bszyca/Music_survey/README.md

 # Music_survey
- A simple survey about music writtne in python flask
+ A simple survey about music written in python flask